×

 If you have not spent a lot of time in Vancouver, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Whether you should buy or rent a home in Vancouver depends on your own personal circumstances.
 Buying a home in Vancouver can be a great investment, as home prices in the area have increased significantly over the years.
 However, purchasing a home also involves upfront costs such as legal fees, mortgage insurance, and a down payment to name a few.
 It's also important to factor in the costs of upkeep and maintenance that come with homeownership.
 Renting a home in Vancouver may be a better option for individuals who are not in the financial position to purchase a home or do not want to commit to a long-term investment.
 Renting can also offer more flexibility, as renters can move to a different location after their lease is up, whereas homeowners lock themselves into their home for the long-term.
 Some rental homes also come with additional benefits such as utilities, parking, and access to amenities.
 In the end, the decision whether to buy or rent a home in Vancouver comes down to your own personal preferences and financial situation.
-Research your options and calculate the associated costs carefully to make the best decision for you," explained one person living in Vancouver, Canada.
+Research your options and calculate the associated costs carefully to make the best decision for you," said one person in Vancouver.

 What do I need to know when buying property in Vancouver?